DragonMinded/libdragon/boot/README.md

 the following rules:

  * Provide your binary in ELF format, statically-linked.
 IPL3 reads all program headers of type PT_LOAD, and ignores all sections.
+ELF can be either 32-bit or 64-bit, but in the latter case, only the lowest 32-bit of the addresses will be read.
  * The ELF file must be concatenated to the IPL3 z64 file (either development or production build), respecting a 256-byte alignment.
    You can put any other data before and/or after it, as long as the ELF